lsfgrd/stop-gray-on-white/README.md

 ### Needed improvements to-do list

-I consider the extension not usable by anyone but me if while I don't have completed the following tasks:
+I consider the extension not usable by anyone but me while I haven't completed the following tasks:

 - [ ] Allow the user to configure the substitute color to their preference;
 - [ ] Toggle to persist the change for a given website;